travis-ci/travis-ci.github.com/blog/_posts/2013-02-12-security-improvement-db-encryption.md

-Travis keeps at least a few pieces of data, which should be kept safe: we store user's github token, we keep private key, which is used to decrypt secure data from `.travis.yml` and, of course, we need to keep our own Travis token, which is used in github hooks and for API authentication.
+Travis keeps at least a few pieces of data, which should be kept safe: we store user's github token, we keep private key, which is used to decrypt secure data from `.travis.yml` and, of course, we need to keep our [own tokens](http://about.travis-ci.org/blog/2013-01-28-token-token-token/), which is used in github hooks and for API authentication.

 All those fields should be kept private, but ulike with passwords, we can't just store cryptographic hash, we need to be able to retrieve such data.